NiranjanKumar001/iPhone16Pro/README.md

   ## 🌟 **Future Enhancements**

-   Add more detailed 3D interactions with the iPhone model Implement additional GSAP animations for a more dynamic experience Integrate light and dark mode themes
+   1.Add more detailed 3D interactions with the iPhone model 2.Implement additional GSAP animations for a more dynamic experience 3.Integrate light and dark mode themes
-   Optimize for mobile responsiveness
+   4.Optimize for mobile responsiveness

   <br/>